Clothing to Keep You Warm at Home

 "When your feet are cold, cover your head." - Inuit saying

-So the first thing to do is to make sure you are wearing enough clothes to keep you warm overall, putting thick socks on with bare legs isn't going to warm your feet up properly.
+So the first thing to do is to make sure you are wearing enough clothes overall to keep you warm, putting thick socks on with bare legs isn't going to warm your feet up properly.

 Socks and slippers

-More than any warm socks you should be wearing slippers in the house to keep your feet warm.
-You will be in direct contact with the floor through your feet and If the house has little heating insulation is needed between your feet and the floor which will be the coldest part of the room.
-Socks won't be enough to do this and will squash down, slippers with a relatively non-compressible sole will insulate you from the floor which can be done cheaply if necessary.
+More so than warm socks you should be wearing slippers in the house to keep your feet warm.
+You will be in direct contact with the floor through your feet so non-compressible insulation is needed between your feet and the floor which will be the coldest part of the room.
+Socks won't be enough to do this and will squash down, slippers will insulate you from the floor and can do so cheaply if needed.
 Real sheepskin slippers are a delight, warm, cosy and comfortable though not the cheapest.

 women's slippers | men's slippers | women's sheepskin slippers | men's sheepskin slippers